Director

 Thanks to the streaming service Shudder bringing me a vast library of horror/thriller titles, I've been introduced to Italian Director Lucio Fulci and his "Gates of Hell" trilogy.

-Looking into his movie House by the Cemetery a little more after watching it, I didn't realize it's the third movie in a three-movie series.
+I've been looking into his movie House by the Cemetery a little more after watching it, I didn't realize it's the third movie in a three-movie series.
 This includes City of the Living Dead and The Beyond - both I believe are available on Shudder, and will be watched (by me, of course) in the near future.

 The title caught my eye.
 "House by the Cemetery!"
 Was that the best title writers could come up with?
 It seems like a very generic title for a horror movie.
-It would be just as "frightening" to title it The Dark and Stormy Night or just The Scary Movie.
+It would be just as "frightening" to title it The Dark and Stormy Night or just The Horror Movie.
 Of course, I'm just nitpicking.
 Seriously, the title is no reflection on the movie's performance.

 About 10 minutes into this movie, I caught faint whiffs of Stanley Kubrick's The Shining which was released the previous year.